 A Donor Donation can be flagged as an Donation in kind which will prevent its value from being counted as income for the event.
 The "in-kind" flag is never shown publicly or revealed on the Donor Receipts, it is purely for internal purposes.

 It is common to want to Sell Sponsorships online alongside event Tickets.

 To sell a Sponsorship online, you would create a For Sale Item (also commonly seen as an event admission Ticket item in this case) and enable its Is sponsorship setting in the "For Sale Items" section.
 See Add New Item for more information on creating an item.

 When a Bidder buys a Sponsorship online they will be tracked as a Bidder and the Sponsorship item will show up on their Bidder Statements.

 Using the Is sponsorship option for Sponsorship items will show the Bidder as a Donor/Sponsor and handle the income correctly for these sales.

-If you do not enable this option for the Sponsorship item, and you also want the Bidder acknowledged as a Donor/Sponsor on the website, you will need to manually Add A Donor Donation for the "Bidder" and check both the Sponsorship and Donation in-kind Type options.
+If you do not enable this option for the Sponsorship item and you want the Bidder acknowledged as a Donor/Sponsor on the website, you will need to manually Add A Donor Donation for the "Bidder" and check both the Sponsorship and Donation in-kind Type options.

 By checking the "in-kind" option for these donations you prevent the system double counting the income as the amount would already be tracked as a bidder purchase.